 - Please notify your teacher of any injuries or medical conditions.
 This helps your instructor understand how best to assist you during class.

 - If you have your own yoga mat, please bring it to class.
-We also have mats available for rent.

 - To receive maximum benefits, yoga should be practiced daily or a minimum of two times per week.